John Crossman - 柯志元

 COO October 2014 to July 2015

 Seconded from Fortrend Securities to explore ways to use blockchain technologies to improve traditional security market operations.
+The company was not serious about commercialization so I left to co-found Blockchain Clearing Corporation to go in a different direction.

 Co-founder March 2009 to December 2015